Grace240/Jeffrey-osamor/README_Version3.md

-# Hi there, I'm Grace 👋
+# Hi there, I'm Jeffrey 👋

 I'm a **Cloud Engineer** passionate about designing, building, and scaling cloud-native solutions.
 My journey is driven by curiosity and a love for learning, especially when it comes to new programming languages and hands-on experiences.